Pdf export options in Vue Grid component

 <style>

-@import "../node_modules/@syncfusion/ej2-vue-grids/styles/material.css";
+@import "../node_modules/@syncfusion/ej2-base/styles/tailwind.css";

 </style>

-Export the selected records only
+Export selected records

 <template>